Tag archive for: Innovation

 Cédric Matet and Jane Kleis are no strangers to our faculty…

-Like an anatomical dissection, the visual artist and photographer sought to understand and reveal the secrets of this 19th-century secretary desk.
-The secretary desk is both a functional and decorative piece of furniture.
-It features a drop-front that can be used to store documents or valuable items.
-The artists chose to focus on the anatomical aspect of the piece of furniture.
+Like an anatomical model, the visual artist and the photographer sought to understand and thus reveal the secret of this 19th-century secretary desk.
+The secretary desk is a piece of furniture that is both functional and decorative.
+It features a drop-down flap that allows for the storage of documents or valuable objects.
+The artists chose to focus on the anatomical aspect of the piece.
 They photographed the different parts of the secretary desk, from the base to the drawers, striving to reveal its beauty and complexity.

-Through contemporary art, the aim is to give heritage a voice once again, bringing it back to life.
+Through contemporary art, the aim is to give heritage a voice once again, thereby bringing it back to life.

-This exhibition runs until January 2, 2024.
+This exhibition runs through January 2, 2024.

-A school that is unique in France...
+A school unlike any other in France…

 … and innovative